bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 ================

-The winning solution [1_] to the SIIM-ISIC 2020 Competition used a variety of techniques that led to their out performance.
+The winning solution [1_] to the SIIM-ISIC 2020 Competition used a variety of techniques that led to their outperformance.
 This section discusses some of those techniques.

 Dataset Creation and Data Preprocessing
 ---------------------------------------

-The winning solution used a preprocessed dataset that one of his colleagues used [6_].
+The winning solution used a preprocessed dataset that one of his colleagues created [6_].
 This dataset was in fact used by many of the competing teams and arguably one of the most critical pieces of work (something that a huge amount of time is spent on in real world problems).